 In people with RA, CRP levels may go up during a flare.
 Doctors sometimes measure CRP to see how RA is going or to see how well treatment works.

-Whole-wheat pasta and breads -- hallmarks of the Mediterranean Diet -- also contain selenium, an inflammation-fighting antioxidant.
-Some people with rheumatoid arthritis have lower levels of selenium levels in their blood.
+Whole-wheat pasta and breads also have selenium, an antioxidant.
+Some people with rheumatoid arthritis have lower levels of selenium in their blood.

-A study published in The American Journal of Clinical Nutrition found that people who ate the lowest amount of extra-virgin olive oil were more likely to develop RA, compared to people who ate the highest amounts.
-Studies show that a compound in olive oil stops the production of the chemicals that induce inflammation.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen work to lower inflammation by reducing the production of these same chemicals.
+A natural chemical in olive oil stops the production of the chemicals that cause inflammation.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen lower inflammation by curbing the production of these same chemicals.